On the Serre conjecture for Artin characters in the geometric case: Introduction

 \subsection{Acknowledgment}

-\mbox{}\\ The author also wishes to thank Enlin Yang and Ofer Gabber: The author learned the results of Lu and Zheng from Yang, and Gabber pointed out a mistake of the proof of Lemma \ref{extula}.
+\mbox{}\\ The author also wishes to thank Enlin Yang and Ofer Gabber: The author learned the results of Lu and Zheng from Yang, and Gabber pointed out a gap in the proof of Theorem \ref{extula}.
+He is grateful to the referee for reading the manuscript carefully and for valuable comments.
 This work is supported by JSPS KAKENHI Grant Numbers 20H01790, 23K20202.